 The SWRI is also utilized in the classroom and the community for activities on urban wood management and utilization.
 Students learn why trees are removed, how to process wood for maximum value, determine the best use of lumber and how to market urban wood products.
 The portable wood mill is also used as an outreach tool with community groups.

 There are more than 30,000 trees on campus and some of them are more than 250 years old, says Frank Telewski, professor of plant biology and curator of the W.J.
 Beal Botanical Garden and Campus Arboretum at MSU.
-“We have wood species that you won’t find anywhere else,” says Dan Brown, MSU sustainable bioproducts specialist.
+“We have wood species that you won’t find anywhere else,” says Dan Brown, former MSU sustainable bioproducts specialist.
 Each Shadows item is one of a kind and tells a unique story about MSU history, including markings from lightning strikes and maple syrup tap holes.

 The MSU Shadows Collection celebrates the diversity of these trees and showcases their distinctive qualities.
 “Every piece of wood looks different.
 Sometimes they have character marks that you can turn into something beautiful,” says Amy Gless, artisan woodworker and co-owner of GlessBoards.

 The SWRI began in 2014 and is a project of MSU Forestry, Landscape Services, Surplus Store and W. J. Beal Botanical Garden and Campus Arboretum.
 It is an interdisciplinary effort to: develop a recovery and repurpose system for campus trees, increase urban wood educational opportunities for students, produce lumber and create products that provide economic, environmental and social benefits to the greater MSU community.